justinmichaud/8bitbench/README.md

 # Building the rom file

-This ensures that the assembler is also availible under an appropriate licence.
+This ensures that the assembler is also available under an appropriate license.

 ```
 assets/tutorial